asd-engineering/asd-caddy-api-client/README.md

 ## API Documentation

-Full API documentation is auto-generated from source code using TypeDoc.
+📚 **[View Full API Documentation](https://asd-engineering.github.io/asd-caddy-api-client/)** ← Auto-generated from source code

+Full API documentation is generated using TypeDoc and hosted on GitHub Pages.
+It includes detailed information for all exported functions, classes, and types with examples.

 **Generate locally:**